Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

 As showcased in the sequential construction (a)-(d), it is straightforward to obtain the word sets to any $k$-partite scenarios.
 Analogously, the operationally-non-signaling constraints in (B) and (C) can be generalized to $k$-partite scenarios in an inductive way.
 Indeed, by induction, we formulate in \cref{eq:kpartite_SequentialNPASDP} the general $k$-partite sequential NPA hierarchy.
 As stated in \cref{thm:MainCompleteness}, this hierarchy is complete to both the standard multipartite quantum strategies (\cref{fig:NonlocalCompiledBellGame}(a)) and the multipartite quantum sequential strategies (\cref{fig:NonlocalCompiledBellGame}(b)).

-In contrast to the bipartite hierarchy of~\cite{klep2025quantitative} formulated in the Schr\"odinger picture, our novel sequential construction operates in the Heisenberg picture.
-Instead of tracking the evolving state, we model the transformations themselves using $*$-homomorphisms.
+In contrast to the bipartite hierarchies of~\cite{klep2025quantitative,cui2025convergent} formulated in the Schr\"odinger picture, our novel sequential construction operates in the Heisenberg picture.
+Instead of tracking the evolving state, we model the transformations themselves using $*$-homomorphisms and include all off-diagonal terms that were previously discarded in the bipartite sequential hierarchies (which are block-diagonal in $(a,x)$).
 This preserves the complete algebraic structure of each quantum instrument in the sequence.
-This perspective provides a clean and rigorous way to encode the CP-map-level non-signaling constraints, leading to a hierarchy that is powerful enough to converge for any number of players (as shown in Theorem \ref{thm:MainCompleteness}).
+This perspective provides a clean and rigorous way to encode the CP-map-level non-signaling constraints, leading to a novel hierarchy that is powerful enough to converge for any number of players (\cref{thm:MainCompleteness}).
 We expect this technique to be of independent interest for the computational analysis of multi-round quantum protocols and in fields where CP maps are fundamental~\cite{paulsen2002completely,raginsky2003radon}.

-\paragraph{A scalable geometric argument to decompose compiled correlations.} To prove the quantitative soundness for compiled games using our new hierarchy, we must connect the two.
+\textbf{Relating compiled nonlocal game (\cref{fig:nonlocal-c}) to the sequential NPA hierarchy with a scalable geometric argument.} We now explain the final piece of our hierarchy-based quantitative soundness bound: relating compiled games to our new sequential hierarchy as shown in the left part of \cref{fig:scheme}.
 The high-level strategy, mirroring that of~\cite{klep2025quantitative}, is to show that any efficient compiled strategy is ``close'' to a genuinely feasible solution within our multipartite sequential NPA hierarchy.
-However, as previously discussed, the representation-based signaling decomposition argument used in~\cite{klep2025quantitative} is intrinsically bipartite and fails here.
+However, as previously discussed, the representation-based signaling decomposition argument used in~\cite{klep2025quantitative} and the pseudo-expectation lemma of~\cite{cui2025convergent} are intrinsically bipartite and fail here.